gosen/Taskit/README.md

     }
 }
 ```
 How can we overcome the virtual call problem without missing out our convenient design structure?
-The answer is generic programing a variadit templates.
+The answer is generic programing a variadic templates.

 We can generate an _if-else_ structure at compile time to be checked at runtime.